MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/identity-baseline-evolution.md

 1. Secure hybrid VNet blueprint: The on-premises side of the hybrid network should be configured to allow communication between the following solution and the on-premises Active Directory servers.
 This best practice requires a DMZ to enable Active Directory Domain Services across network boundaries.
 2. Azure Resource Manager templates:
-    1. Define an NSG to block external traffic and whitelist internal traffic.
+    1. Define an NSG to block external traffic and allow internal traffic.
     1. Deploy two Active Directory virtual machines in a load-balanced pair based on a golden image.
 On first boot, that image runs a PowerShell script to join the domain and register with domain services.
 For more information, see [Extend Active Directory Domain Services (AD DS) to Azure](../../../../reference-architectures/identity/adds-extend-domain.md).
 3. Azure Policy: Apply the NSG to all resources.
 4. Azure blueprint: